kangaree/gggggame/README.md

 In addition, this project will include:

-- [ ] An About modal describing the background and rules of the game
+- [ ] An about modal describing the background and rules (there are no rules!) of the game
 - [ ] A production README

 ### Wireframes